programminghistorian/jekyll/index.md

 redirect_from: /about.html
 ---

-_The Programming Historian_ is an online, open access, peer reviewed suite of tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate their research.
+{% include figure.html src="../images/about.png" caption="Census Enumerator" %} _The Programming Historian_ is an online, open access, peer reviewed suite of tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate their research.
 Tutorials provide guidance on a variety of digital methods and approaches including but not limited to programming.
 Our mission is to fill a unique niche for those interested in the Digital Humanities, by providing a bridge between broad 'getting started' portals and generic 'programming' resources.

 We’ve assembled and carefully edited a variety of [lessons](lessons) that describe and illustrate fundamental digital and programming principles and techniques.
 We have [lessons](lessons) on Application Programming Interfaces (APIs), Data Management, Data Manipulation, Distant Reading, Mapping and Geographic Information Systems (GIS), Network Analysis, Digital Exhibit Building, Programming, and Web Scraping.
 Our tutorials include nearly a dozen lessons on popular DH tools such as MALLET, Omeka, and QGIS.